laignelet16/OOP_Project/README.md

+PLEASE RUN THE SQL FILE ON DBEAVER BEFORE RUNNING THE APPLCIATION.
+CLICK ON THE THIRD ORANGE BUTTON.

 # OOP_Project
 We are creating a Broadway show ticket roulette where you let the computer choose your ticket fate.
 We will be using Java and SQL.